-(i) The identity, address, telephone number and facsimile number of the entity requesting service;

-(ii) A statement that the entity requesting service is, or will be upon commencement of service, an Eligible Customer under the Tariff;

-(iii) The location of the Point(s) of Receipt and Point(s) of Delivery andthe identities of the Delivering Parties and the Receiving Parties;

-(iv) The location of the generating facility(ies) supplying the capacity and energy and the location of the load ultimately served by the capacity and energy transmitted.
+- (i) The identity, address, telephone number and facsimile number of the entity requesting service; - (ii) A statement that the entity requesting service is, or will be upon commencement of service, an Eligible Customer under the Tariff; - (iii) The location of the Point(s) of Receipt and Point(s) of Delivery and the identities of the Delivering Parties and the Receiving Parties; - (iv) The location of the generating facility(ies) supplying the capacity and energy and the location of the load ultimately served by the capacity and energy transmitted.
 The Transmission Provider will treat this information as confidential except to the extent that disclosure of this information is required by this Tariff, by regulatory or judicial order, for reliability purposes pursuant to Good Utility Practice or pursuant to RTG transmission information sharing agreements.
 The Transmission Provider shall treat this information consistent with the standards of conduct contained in Part 37 of the Commission's regulations;

-(v) A description of the supply characteristics of the capacity and energy to be delivered;

-(vi) An estimate of the capacity and energy expected to be delivered to BPA's Proposed - 2018 - 212 New Tariff - April 2018 Pre-Decisional.
-For Discussion Purposes Only.

-the Receiving Party;

-(vii) The Service Commencement Date and the term of the requestedTransmission Service;

-(viii) The transmission capacity requested for each Point of Receipt and each Point of Delivery on the Transmission Provider's Transmission System; customers may combine their requests for service in order to satisfy the minimum transmission capacity requirement;

-(ix) A statement indicating that, if the Eligible Customer submits a Pre Confirmed Application, the Eligible Customer will execute a Service Agreement upon receipt of notification that the Transmission Provider can provide the requested Transmission Service;
+- (v) A description of the supply characteristics of the capacity and energy to be delivered; - (vi) An estimate of the capacity and energy expected to be delivered to the Receiving Party; - (vii) The Service Commencement Date and the term of the requested Transmission Service; - (viii) The transmission capacity requested for each Point of Receipt and each Point of Delivery on the Transmission Provider's Transmission System; customers may combine their requests for service in order to satisfy the minimum transmission capacity requirement; - (ix) A statement indicating that, if the Eligible Customer submits a Pre-Confirmed Application, the Eligible Customer will execute a Service Agreement upon receipt of notification that the Transmission Provider can provide the requested Transmission Service;

-(x) Any additional information required by the Transmission Provider's planning process established in Attachment K; and

-(xi) A statement of which Ancillary Services the Eligible Customer will purchase from the Transmission Provider.
+- (x) Any additional information required by the Transmission Provider's planning process established in Attachment K; and - (xi) A statement of which Ancillary Services the Eligible Customer will purchase from the Transmission Provider.